estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 - sub_40b870 - walks kernel32.dll and stores it onto a Atom
 - sub_40b4c0 - manipulates the previous atom

-In its epilogue, it makes a call t-o data_411bf4, which is populated at runtime.
-If you check the code references to that data location, you will encounter the eax register being moved into it.
+In its epilogue, it makes a call to data_411bf4, which is populated at runtime.
+If the reader check the code references to that data location, it will encounter the eax register being moved into it.
 Place a breakpoint on that instruction.

 ![](/images/unveiling-custom-packers/dridex-xrefs.png)

 Hitting that address, step over and then follow that location on memory dump.
-You will soon notice, by its bytes, that it is code-related.
+The reader will soon notice, by its bytes, that it is code-related.

 ![](/images/unveiling-custom-packers/dridex-dump1.png)

 - Sequence of 5x... - pushes or pops
 - C7[84/44]24 - mov value to stack

 To confirm it, place a breakpoint on the call to data_411bf4.
-You will see that what's being called is the same content as we've saw before.
+The reader will see that what's being called is the same content as we've saw before.

 Another interesting point is the ud2 instruction.